-Your baby is 34 - 36 weeks gestation (4 - 6 weeks early)
+Your baby is 36 - 40 weeks gestation (close to term)

 At this age your baby's senses are still immature.
 Care for your baby will be gentle.
 Your baby needs quiet and protection from bright light because the senses are still developing.